Dimensionless physics: continuation: Dimensions of quantum fields in curved space

 \subsection{Dimension of acoustic metric}

-Acoustic metric describes propagation of sound in a non-homogeneous flowing fluid,\cite{Unruh1981,Visser1998} and also the propagation of Goldstone modes in moving superfluids.
-The action for the propagating Goldstone mode (the phase $\phi$ of the Bose condensate) is similar to the action (\ref{scalar}) for the massless scalar field:
+The effective acoustic metric describes propagation of sound in a non-homogeneous flowing fluid,\cite{Unruh1981,Visser1998} and also phonons in moving superfluids and other Goldstone modes, such as magnons and collective modes of magnon Bose condensate.\cite{NissinenVolovik2017} The action for the propagating Goldstone mode (the phase $\phi$ of the Bose condensate) is similar to the action (\ref{scalar}) for the massless scalar field:

-There some differences between Eq.(\ref{Acoust}) and Eq.(\ref{scalar}): (i) the phase $\phi$ of the superfluid order parameter is dimensionless in any approach; (ii) $\tilde g^{\mu\nu}$ is the emergent (effective) acoustic metric, which is determined by the velocity and density of the superfluid liquid; (iii) the real gravity is not taken into account and thus the conventional dimensions can be used.
+There some differences between Eq.(\ref{Acoust}) and Eq.(\ref{scalar}): (i) the phase $\phi$ of the superfluid order parameter is dimensionless in any approach; (ii) $\tilde g^{\mu\nu}$ is the emergent (effective) acoustic metric, which is determined by the velocity and density of the superfluid liquid; (iii) the real gravitational field is not taken into account and thus the conventional dimensions can be used.

-From the action (\ref{Acoust}) it follows that $\tilde g^{\mu\nu}$ has dimension $-2$, i.e. $[\tilde g^{\mu\nu}]=[l]^2$.
+From the action (\ref{Acoust}) it follows that the effective contravariant metric $\tilde g^{\mu\nu}$ has the conventional dimension $-2$, i.e. $[\tilde g^{\mu\nu}]=[l]^2$.
 This can be also seen form the dependence of the effective interval on the hydrodynamic variables:\cite{Visser1998,Volovik2003}

 Here $n$ is the density of atoms in the liquid; $m$ is the mass of the atom; $s$ is the speed of sound; and $v^i$ is the velocity of the superfluid liquid, which coincides with the shift vector $N^i$ in the Arnowitt-Deser-Misner formalism in Sec. \ref{ADMsec}.